 For decades, humans have done irreversible damage to the planet using fossil fuels such as coal, petroleum products etc. for generation of electricity, fuel for their vehicles and in turn releasing greenhouse gases and other harmful gases in the atmosphere.
 This has lead to global warming, depletion of the ozone layer and increases the risk of making the planet uninhabitable for all forms of life unless steps are not taken to reduce the harmful impact of using fossil fuels.
 The solution for this is using renewable energy.

-The clean energy market in India is still young, under-utilised and dynamic, which also implies India has great investment potential in its renewable energy sector.
-Almost, $ 20 billion were invested in the Indian renewable energy sector in 2017, and for the first time, this surpassed the investment in fossil fuel-based energy.
-The Solar Photovoltaics or the PV capacity of India has enhanced eight times in the last few years, increased from a mere 3 GM in 2014 to 22 GW in 2018.
+The renewable energy market in India is still young, under-utilised and dynamic, which also implies India has great investment potential in its renewable energy sector.
+The solar energy capacity in India has enhanced eight times in the last few years, increased from a mere 3 GW in 2014 to 40.5 GW in April 2021.

 India is destined to become of the biggest markets for renewable energy due to abundant availability of natural resources for renewable energy.
 The fast-paced growth of the renewable energy market in India is what is required for attracting more investment within the renewable energy industry sector.